LearnOnDemandSystems/guides/cloud-slice/cloud-slice.md

 | $UserId                   | 12873                                 |
 | $Username                 | jsmith                                |
 | $UserEmail                | jsmith@example.com                    |

+This screenshot shows you what you might see once you have added a scoring item to an exam for a Cloud Slice lab:

+TODO: Add screenshot here.

 [back-to-top]: #cloud-slice-guide "Return to the top of the document"